Syco54645/Sinema/README.md

    * `./ia download --search 'collection:DriveInMovieAds'`
 * Internet Archive metadata will be downloaded via the above command.
 Unfortunately the metadata is XML.
 I wrote [ArchiveMetaToKodiNfo](https://github.com/Syco54645/ArchiveMetaToKodiNfo) to convert the XML to Kodi style nfo.
 * To use nfo metadata in Plex you need to install the [XBMCnfoMoviesImporter](https://github.com/gboudreau/XBMCnfoMoviesImporter.bundle) plugin and enable it for the repository.
-* Subgenres are not supported in Plex so to pull those I used the fantastic [IMDbPY](https://imdbpy.github.io/) and just call the small python script via PHP.
+* Tags are not supported in Plex so to pull those I used the fantastic [IMDbPY](https://imdbpy.github.io/) and just call the small python script via PHP.
 * sqlite3 - you will have to import the file [grindhouse.sql](/databases/grindhouse.sql)
 * php 5.6.40 with mcrypt